Selectra-Dev/selectra-standards/project-management/github.md

 ### When do I need to commit ?

-Commits on the public repository **MUST** follow the atomic approach :
+Commits on the public repository **MUST** follow the atomic approach:
 - Commit each fix or task as a separate change
 - Only commit when a block of work is complete
 - Commit each layout change separately